New Waltham Academy

 Information Technology will be utilised to enhance learning whenever appropriate and to make the school more effective and efficient in its day-to-day management, enabling administrative staff to better monitor information which contributes to school improvement.

-Pupils will be given varied opportunities for being responsible and supportive towards their peers and the running of the school as a whole through; the Buddy Scheme, the School Council, the Learning Council and other life-skills by working in the school library.
+Pupils will be given varied opportunities for being responsible and supportive towards their peers and the running of the school as a whole through; the Playmakers Scheme, the School Council, the Learning Council and other life-skills by working in the school library.

 Admin staff will assist others to more effectively carry out their roles by providing excellent administrative support.
 We recognise that they are the ‘front line’ in communication with parents and outside organisations and, as such, represent the school’s perceived image on a daily basis.